-If your engine package requires the installation of a fuel water separator, it will be mounted to a stringer or bulkhead inside of the bilge.
+If your engine package requires the installation of a fuel water separator, it will be mounted in the bilge on the inside of the stringer and/or bulkheads.
 The "spin on" filter cartridge should be renewed every season at a minimum.
 Fuel tanks that are not kept full accumulate water faster due to condensation.
-Therefore, the filter cartridge may need to be replaced more often depending upon usage and conditions or if the motor begins to run rough.
+Therefore, the filter cartridge may need to be replaced more often depending upon usage and conditions or if motors begin to run rough.
+If water should somehow enter your fuel tank via condensation, your fuel source, etc., it will become trapped in the fuel water separator before it is able to travel through the fuel system and to your engine.
 When replacing the filter cartridge for the fuel water separator, coat the rubber seal with a film of grease or oil to help prevent sticking.